General Maintenance Worker Resume Example

 Don't just list tasks.
 Instead, highlight specific projects or repairs you completed.
 I always describe how I improved processes, fixed chronic issues, or trained other techs.

-If you’ve handled different equipment or environments, mention them.
+If you’ve handled different equipment or environments, mention them, and consider including a cover letter to further highlight your adaptability.
 This shows you adapt fast.
 Hiring managers love seeing real examples, not just generic job duties.

 I always list my certifications right after my work history.
 Employers want to see if I have a CMRT, EPA HVAC, or OSHA 10-these prove real skills fast.